 Finding the Best Places to Retire Since 2006!

-Overview: This tiny South Brunswick island town is sandwiched between Ocean Isle Beach and Oak Island on the southern North Carolina coast.
-It is known for its oceanfront beaches and a dramatic bridge that rises over the Intracoastal Waterway and connects the island with the mainland.
+This nice little South Brunswick island town is sandwiched between Ocean Isle Beach and Oak Island on the southern North Carolina coast.
+It is known for its beautiful oceanfront beaches and dramatic bridge that rises over the Intracoastal Waterway, connecting the island with the mainland.

 Percentage of Population Age 45 or Better: 65%